 - If the incident involved aggressive driving or abusive behaviour but was not dangerous, report it as soon as is convenient.
 The police non-emergency numbers for areas that we commonly use are given below and should be saved on your cell phone in case of need;

 - If a motorist stops his vehicle and is confrontational, get the license number and call 911 immediately.
-Mention that the driver may be impaired - that likely will get you a quick police response.
 Tell the motorist that you have called the police and suggest that he remain at the scene, and then say no more.

 - If your group is stopped by police, pull off the road.